Reena-Koudi/Simple-Calculator/README.md

+# Simple Calculator
 Its an implementation of a simple calculator in Ruby.

+# Language
+Ruby

+# Testing
+Rspec